G-Core/product-documentation/documentation/cloud/networking/create-and-manage-a-network.md

 <img src="https://assets.gcore.pro/docs/cloud/networking/create-and-manage-a-network/_____________.png" alt="_____________.png">

 In the drop-down window, enter the network name and click on Create network.
-If you want to create a network for Baremetal servers, activate the Baremetal Network (VLAN) selector.
+If you want to create a network for bare metal servers, turn on the **Bare Metal Network (VLAN)** selector.

 <img src="https://assets.gcore.pro/docs/cloud/networking/create-and-manage-a-network/__________________.png" alt="__________________.png">